Let’s talk paella

 What tastes good together?
 Basically, seafood stocks go great with seafood-themed arroz dishes, and either vegetable, chicken or pork stocks pair best with everything else.
 Let’s take a look at a few awesome flavor combinations:

-- Giant prawns or octopus with scallions, cherry tomatoes and green beans
+- Prawns, shrimp, or octopus with scallions, cherry tomatoes and green beans

 - Butifarra sausage with onion wedges and asparagus

-- Chicken and chorizo with judion beans and artichokes
+- Chicken and chorizo with white beans and artichokes

 Bringing it all together.